 HOW TO BOOST SURVEY RESPONSES

 Convincing people to take a short survey can be strangely difficult.
 If you have a hard time getting your customers to respond, try incentivizing the response.
-Offer to put them into a drawing for a $50 gift card, or send every respondent a free item.
-You could even offer to donate $5 per response to a charity.
+Offer to put them into a drawing for a $50 gift card or send every respondent a free item.

 Just make sure that the gift has universal value.
 For example, don’t hold a drawing for a steak restaurant gift card if some of your customers are vegetarians.
 They may be less likely to take the survey, skewing your data.

 11. NOTE WHO YOUR “SPONSORS” ARE AND FLAG WHEN THEY LEAVE

 When a business initially signed on with you, it’s likely that there was one person there who believed in your product and pushed for their company to adopt your software.
 This person is called a “sponsor.”
 Make a note or mark this person in your CRM or other sales system and keep tabs on if and when this person leaves.

 If this person leaves, hopefully, you’ve done everything you can to make sure others at the company adopt the software.
 It’s important to make sure that everything is running smoothly with this client.

 However, the departure of the sponsor could mean everyone else who wasn’t previously bought into your product will start looking for another tool.
 To prevent this possibility when a sponsor leaves, watch the utilization rates of other users at the company.
 Also be sure to check in with other users to make sure they have everything they need to be successful.